What are my service charges and sinking fund?

 At the end of the financial year we prepare an account that shows our actual spending.
 Our service charge team produces the accounts and sends you a copy of the accounts within six months of the financial year-end (usually September).

 If you would like to see proof of the actual service charge, you are welcome to inspect all the invoices and supporting documents.
-If you wish, we can make copies of these documents.
-We will charge you for photocopying.
+If you wish, we can make copies of these documents; please be advised there will be a charge for photocopying.
 If you would like to inspect the invoices, please contact our service charge team to make arrangements.

 For more information on rent and service charges, please download the following leaflets: